sftcd/openssl/esnistuff/api.md

 Parse and check the ESNI value returned in the EncryptedExtensions to make sure it has the nonce we sent in the ClientHello.

-This is mostly checking the nonce.
+This is just checking the nonce.
-> Todo: TODO: we should make sure this came as an EncryptedExtension, not sure how to do that yet.

 <p id="extensions__srvr_8c_1a4a75b5940e39e1b5da10aefc8ed0ac69"><hr></p>